How to Politely Ask Someone to Wait in English

 Would/Do You Mind Holding/Hanging on for a Second/Minute/Moment/While…

 The following expressions are used in formal situations.
-No matter how serious the setting is, you can surely use them there.
-However, the word “Would” at the beginning of any sentence is politer and more formal than the word “Do.”
+No matter the setting is seriousness, you can surely use them there.
+However, “Would” at the beginning of any sentence is politer and more formal than “Do.”
 So, I recommend using the modal verb “Would” rather than the auxiliary “Do.”

 Would you mindholding onfor a second?